 His stint instead has been embroiled in controversies concerning whether he was a legal appointment in the first place and whether he had a conflict of interest in overseeing Robert Mueller’s investigation of Russia’s attempts to interfere with the 2016 elections.

-President Trump has said he would “probably support” the States Act, which give states the right to determine their own marijuana policies, without interference from the federal government.
+President Trump has said he would “probably support” the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, which give states the right to determine their own marijuana policies, without interference from the federal government.

 Looking ahead, Denver cannabis attorney Rachel Gillette is taking a “wait and see” toward the choice of Barr.

 “It doesn’t appear that he’s made any recent comments about marijuana,” she said.
 “We might learn something more during his Senate confirmation process.”